dasl-/dasl-.github.io/docs/_posts/2024-07-07-setting-custom-timestamps-for-prometheus-metrics.md

 2024-07-07T13:00:00,6.59
 ```

-I want Prometheus to associate the timestamp of air quality reading with the data point rather than the timestamp at which the metric was scraped by Prometheus, which may be 2 - 4 hours later.
+I want Prometheus to associate the timestamp of the air quality reading with the data point rather than the timestamp at which the metric was scraped by Prometheus, which may be 2 - 4 hours later.

 # Custom collectors